Start where you are. You don’t have to be perfect, just present.

 — Carl Rogers

 Healthy masculinity isn’t about becoming someone else.
 It’s about becoming more fully yourself.
+Not harder, but braver.
+Not louder, but more present.
+Not perfect, but real.

 You don’t have to get it all right.
 You just have to keep showing up.